ajb20dd/GIS5103/README.md

 ### Final Project
 Final projects are individual based.
 You have the flexibility to choose from three options based on your interests.
 - **The Data Science Option** involves analyzing a spatial dataset using Python.
-You will need to fine your own data, then clean, explore, visualize the data, and apply spatial analysis to find insights or answer a research question.
+You will need to find your own data, then clean, explore, visualize the data, and apply spatial analysis to find insights or answer a research question.
 - **The Algorithm Development Option** requires you to design and implement a novel or improved algorithm to solve a specific but replicable spatial problem.
 You will also need to demostrate the use of your designed algorithm with an example.
 - **The Software Development Option** focuses on creating a Python library, GUI-based or web application that addresses a need in GIS or a practical problem.